The tax year is 1 July through 30 June. However, tax authorities are empowered to approve a special year-end.

-The Federal Board of Revenue (FBR) is authorized to prescribe criteria for selection of audit of taxpayers who have filed their returns for a tax year.
+The FBR is authorised to prescribe criteria for selection of audit of taxpayers who have filed their returns for a tax year.
 Based on such criteria, cases are selected through computer ballot separately for income tax, sales tax, and federal excise duty (though recently, the concept of a composite tax audit has also been introduced).
 The returns are examined by tax authorities, and related documents and information are requisitioned.
 Show-cause notices are then raised and, on receipt of explanations from taxpayers, income or loss is assessed.
 In case of disagreement with assessments, the taxpayer has the right to agitate the issues before appellate forums.

 The concept of an ‘agreed assessment’ has been introduced.
-A taxpayer intending to settle a case may file offer of settlement in the prescribed form before the ‘assessment oversight committee’, in addition to filing a reply to the notice of amendment proceedings.
-The Committee shall decide its position on the said offer and communicate to taxpayer.
-In case of agreement, taxpayer can deposit the tax due with Commissioner passing an amendment order to this effect (in which event taxpayer shall lose his right to appeal), otherwise, the matter would again be referred back to Commissioner for continuation of amendment proceedings in routine manner.
-This option is, however, not available in cases involving concealment of income or where the interpretation of question of law is involved having effect on other cases.
+A taxpayer intending to settle a case may file an offer of settlement in the prescribed form before the ‘assessment oversight committee’, in addition to filing a reply to the notice of amendment proceedings.
+The Committee shall decide its position on the said offer and communicate to the taxpayer.
+In case of agreement, the taxpayer can deposit the tax due, with the Commissioner passing an amendment order to this effect (in which event the taxpayer shall lose the right to appeal); otherwise, the matter would again be referred back to the Commissioner for continuation of the amendment proceedings in the routine manner.
+This option is, however, not available in cases involving concealment of income or where the interpretation of question of law is involved and having an effect on other cases.

-The taxation authorities can apply generic sectoral benchmarks & ratios etc. for determination of taxable income disregarding the results furnished by a taxpayer.
+The taxation authorities can apply generic sectoral benchmarks and ratios, etc. for determination of taxable income disregarding the results furnished by a taxpayer.
 This provision will only apply where a case is selected for tax audit and the taxpayer fails to provide the information/documents/explanations required during such audit.

-The Commissioner in addition to being authorized for having access to taxpayers’ premises, place, accounts, documents or computer, if required, in pursuance of any audit or other proceedings initiated under the Ordinance, is also allowed real time electronic access to such records of the taxpayer.
+The Commissioner, in addition to being authorised for having access to taxpayers’ premises, place, accounts, documents, or computer, if required, in pursuance of any audit or other proceedings initiated under the Ordinance, is also allowed real-time electronic access to such records of the taxpayer.
 The Commissioner is also permitted to conduct audit proceedings electronically through video links or any other prescribed facility.